AhmedAbdelRahim1/Brain-Tumor-Dataset-Preprocessing-and-Tumor-Detection/README.md

 1. **Color Range Extraction:** In the initial step, color ranges corresponding to brain tumors within each medical image are extracted.
 This process lays the foundation for subsequent tumor segmentation.

 2. **Segmentation with OpenCV:** Utilizing the powerful OpenCV library, tumors are segmented from the images.
-The `.inRange()` function is instrumental in isolating tumor regions.
+The `.threshold()` function is instrumental in isolating tumor regions.

 3. **Tumor Cropping:** Following successful segmentation, individual tumors are cropped from their respective images using image-slicing techniques.
 This step isolates the tumor regions, which are crucial for further analysis.